oracle-livelabs/apex/apex-professional-hol5/2-adding-pages-shopping-cart.md

 ## Task 5: Add an Action to the Shopping Cart

-The action we add in this task allows customers to open a page to edit a particular item in the shopping cart.
+In this task, you will add an "Edit" action button that allows users to edit the items in their cart.

 1. In the **Rendering tree** (left pane), navigate to**Shopping Cart** > **Actions**.